DansiT is a regional center for dance in Trondheim and Mid-Norway.

-DansiT’s main goal is to strengthen and develop the professional dance field in the region, and establishes contact between regional, national and international artists and organizations/institutions.
+DansiT’s main goal is to strengthen and develop the professional dance field in the region, and establish contact between regional, national and international artists and organizations/institutions.

 DansiT offers a production space, a residency program, co-productions and various workshops/seminars for dance artists.
 The DansiT-administration also offers application- and choreographic/dramaturgical consultancy to artists in production.